Masks

 resultant mask can be output (using the DUMP-MASK

-command) or used to select particular intervals of the EDF (using the
+command) or used to select particular records of the EDF (using the

 RESTRUCTURE